 A visit to Neuschwanstein Castle is only possible as part of a guided tour.

-Tickets for Neuschwanstein Castle are available online at www.hohenschwangau.de and on premise at the Ticket Center Hohenschwangau (limited capacities).
+Tickets for Neuschwanstein Castle are available online at www.hohenschwangau.de.

 Rucksacks, prams, child carriers, and similar bulky objects may not be taken into the castle.
 Please leave these items in your car or bus.